Here's the snowboarding and skiing "slopestyle" course at the Beijing Olympics! Components and highlights

 4. Down-Flat-Down Mailbox

-Item 1 is named "Great Wall Of China" and is unique in that it is based on the R part of the roof.
-By the way, when you slide, you can create a really photogenic scene like this (bottom photo).
-All four items are perfect for showing off your technique and style.
-It's a sight to see which one you choose to appeal to the judges.
+Item 1 is called "Great Wall Of China" and is unique in that it involves hitting the curved part of the roof.
+When you skate, it creates a truly photogenic scene, like this (photo below).
+All four items are perfect for showcasing technique and style.
+It will be interesting to see which one you choose to impress the judges

 Section 3

-The flow of sections 1, 2, and 3, the slopes of the course, and the sense of distance between sections are like this.
-The point is how smoothly you can take the line from section 1-2 to section 3 and enter the jump item in section 4.
+The flow of sections 1, 2, and 3, the slope of the course, and the distance between sections look like this.
+The key is how smoothly you can take the line from sections 1 and 2 to 3 and get into the jump item waiting in section 4

-Here are the details of the three items in Section 3.
-It consists of items that can be put in without killing the speed from above.
+Here are the details of the items in the three sections.
+They consist of items that can be added without killing the speed from above

 1. Gap to Flat Rail